BridgesLab/ObesityParticulateTreatment/scripts/fasting_glucose_analysis.md

 Alyse Ragauskas, Matt Peloquin, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Dave Bridges
 November 13, 2014

 This only looks at animals treated *in utero*.
-These data were most recently updated on Sun Nov 16 12:07:07 2014.
+These data were most recently updated on Tue Feb 16 12:29:38 2016.

 ```r